tommysiu/udacity-data-analyst/README.md

 A HTML+D3.js project to explore a dataset containing 113,937 loan records from Prosper.
 The visualization focuses on the relationship between the original loan amount, state of address of the borrowers and the year of original loan.

+## Project 6 - A/B Testing

+A project that demonstrates different considerations when doing a A/B testing, including invariant and evaluation metrics selection, sizing and power, sanity checks, effect size tests and sign tests.